honeray/rubato4rubato/README.md

 ```

 ### User Manual
-For a video tutorial and demonstration of Rubato4Rubato, please go to https://youtu.be/lWt9-VRv_ug
+For a video tutorial and demonstration of Rubato4Rubato, please go to https://youtu.be/lWt9-VRv_ug.

+Otherwise, a more traditional PDF with descriptions of Rubato4Rubato's features can be found within this repository.